-the reduction of financial assets (€(6,812) million) linked to the transfer of several investments to Syensqo SA/NV as part of the Partial Demerger (mainly Solvay Holding Inc, Solvay France, Solvay Participations Belgique, Solvay Specialty Polymers Italy) (€7,968 million), the intragroup sale of the Dutch company Solvay Chemicals and Plastics Holding (€494 million), the intragroup acquisition of shares for a total of €1,653 million (notably Solvay GmbH, Rhodia Operations, Essentials Chemicals Italy), an impairment of €685 million on different subsidiaries (mainly Solvay Holding Inc, Essential Holding America), and the conclusion of new loans to affiliates for €681 million.
+- the reduction of financial assets (€(6,812) million) linked to the transfer of several investments to Syensqo SA/NV as part of the Partial Demerger (mainly Solvay Holding Inc, Solvay France, Solvay Participations Belgique, Solvay Specialty Polymers Italy) (€7,968 million), the intragroup sale of the Dutch company Solvay Chemicals and Plastics Holding (€494 million), the intragroup acquisition of shares for a total of €1,653 million (notably Solvay GmbH, Rhodia Operations, Essentials Chemicals Italy), an impairment of €685 million on different subsidiaries (mainly Solvay Holding Inc, Essential Holding America), and the conclusion of new loans to affiliates for €681 million. - · the decrease of trade receivables (€(621) million) mainly caused by the transfer of receivables as part of the Partial Demerger (€660 million); - the other receivables decrease (€(2,499) million) linked to the transfer to Syensqo SA/NV as part of the Partial Demerger of current accounts and loans with subsidiaries (€2.287 million).

-The Shareholders equity decrease (€(7,165) million) is due to the transfer of equity to Syensqo SA/NV as part of the Partial Demerger (€(8,502) million), the profit of the year (€1,593 million) and the dividend to be distributed in 2024 (€(257) million).
+The Shareholders equity decrease ($\xi(7,165)$ million) is due to the transfer of equity to Syensqo SA/NV as part of the Partial Demerger ($\xi(8,502)$ million), the profit of the year ($\xi(1,593)$ million) and the dividend to be distributed in 2024 ($\xi(257)$ million).

-The financial debt totals $\leq 1,586$ million compared to $\leq 2,429$ million at the end of 2022.
-The decrease of ≤ 843 million is mainly due to the reimbursement of loans ($\leq (800)$ million), the transfer of loans ($\leq 1,622$ million) to Syensqo SA/NV as part of the Partial Demerger and the new subscribed loans for $\leq 1,500$ million.
+The financial debt totals \le 1,586 million compared to \le 2,429 million at the end of 2022.
+The decrease of \le 843 million is mainly due to the reimbursement of loans (\le 1,600) million), the transfer of loans (\le 1,622 million) to Syensqo SA/NV as part of the Partial Demerger and the new subscribed loans for \le 1,500 million.